 c.
-Is the game explicitly authorized by Michigan law?
+Is the game explicitly authorized by state law?

-Under IGRA, card games that "explicitly authorized by the laws of the State" come within the Class II definition.
-82 Since Gamblit Poker LIVE!
-V1.0 qualifies as a non-banked card game under IGRA, the question is whether Michigan law83 explicitly authorizes it.
-Indeed, it does.
+Under IGRA, card games that "explicitly authorized by the laws of the State" come within the Class II definition.100 Since Gamblit Poker LIVE!
+V1.0 qualifies as a non-banked card game under IGRA, the question is whether Michigan and Indiana law101 explicitly authorize it.
+Indeed, they do.